MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/desktop-build-basic-winui3-app.md

 WinUI 3 provides the ability for applications to run with "full trust permission", outside of the security sandbox of an [AppContainer](/windows/win32/secauthz/appcontainer-for-legacy-applications-).

-Managed C#/.NET 5 and native C++/Win32 WinUI 3 - Project Reunion 0.5 desktop applications can call .NET 5 APIs without restriction.
+WinUI 3 - Project Reunion 0.5 desktop applications can call .NET 5 APIs without restriction.
 In the following example (derived from the initial template app used in the previous example) we show how you can query the current process and get a list of all loaded modules (not possible with UWP apps).

 1. In the MainWindow.xaml file, add a [ContentDialog](/windows/winui/api/microsoft.ui.xaml.controls.contentdialog) element.